Ironclad (video game)

-Ironclad (Note: Also known as Super Iron Brikinger (超鉄ブリキンガー, Chōtetsu Brikin'ger) in Japan.) is a horizontally scrolling shooter developed by Saurus for the Neo Geo CD video game console.
+Ironclad (Note: Also known as Super Iron Brikinger (超鉄ブリキンガー, Chōtetsu Brikin'ger) in Japan.) is a 1996 horizontally scrolling shooter video game developed and published by Saurus for the Neo Geo CD video game console.
+It was originally developed for the Neo Geo MVS arcade system, and repeatedly advertised as such, but SNK did not release it for unknown reasons despite its completion.